giuliandrimba/spritefy/README.md

 	spritefy -n sprite -s img/

-It will generate a folder called "sprites" in "~/Desktop/animations/sprites", containing 2 files: sprite.png and sprite.css, and a folder called "scripts" which contains the jquery plugin to control the css animation.
+It will generate a folder called "sprites" in "~/Desktop/animations/sprites", containing 3 files: sprite.png, sprite.css and sprite-compressed.css, and a folder called "scripts" which contains the jquery plugin to control the css animation.

 To test the animation, just create an HTML file, load the css file into it, and assign a class to an element, where the name of the class is the name of the [sprite]-animation, eg: